snotskie/ttrpg/site/src/index.md

 !!! compat "Session Shop: Abilities"
     At the end of a session, you may:

-    - spend $2$ unspent Blessings to gain your third Ability
+    - spend ③③ to gain your third Ability
-    - spend $5$ unspent Blessings to gain your fourth Ability
+    - spend ④④ to gain your fourth Ability
-    - spend $10$ unspent Blessings to gain your fifth Ability by creating one of your own and gaining it, within reason
+    - spend ⑤⑤ to gain your fifth Ability by creating one of your own and gaining it, within reason

-**Blessed by Luck:** Once per scene, when you fail a Check, you may spend $3$ Blessings to attempt the Check again, using the newer result instead.
+**Blessed by Luck:** When you fail a Check, you may attempt the Check again, using the newer result instead.
+Then this ability cannot be activated again until you spend ⑤ to recharge it.

-**Blessed by Action:** Once per scene, when you succeed a Check by $5$ or more, each character that witnessed the success gains a Blessing, including yourself.

-**Blessed by Circumstance:** During a Contest involving three or more characters, you may spend $3$ Blessings to swap the results of two characters’ rolls.
+**Blessed by Circumstance:** During a Contest involving three or more characters, you may swap the results of two characters’ rolls.
+Then this ability cannot be activated again until you spend ⑤ to recharge it.

-**Blessed by Self-Sacrifice:** During a Chase involving three or more characters, you may spend $1$ Blessing to reduce the result of your own roll to $0$.
+**Blessed by Self-Sacrifice:** During a Chase involving three or more characters, you may reduce the result of your own roll to $0$.
+Then this ability cannot be activated again until you spend ② to recharge it.

-**Blessed by Voices:** Once per scene, you may spend $2$ Blessings to learn more about a character, place, or fact than would normally be possible.
-This knowledge may come with consequences.
+**Blessed by Voices:** Up to once per scene, you may learn more about a character, place, or fact than would normally be possible, and this knowledge may come with consequences.
+Then this ability cannot be activated again until you spend ④ to recharge it.

-**Blessed by Family:** You may spend $2$ Blessings to attack recklessly, using Home or History for a violent Contest instead of Hurt as usual.
+**Blessed by Family:** You may attack recklessly, using Home or History for a violent Contest instead of Hurt as usual.
 This attack is potentially lethal to your target if you win, and you may sustain injuries if you lose.
+Then this ability cannot be activated again until you spend ④ to recharge it.

-**Blessed by Self-Acceptance:** While you are Uncool, you may spend $1$ Blessing to roll a Check using a different Basic Stat than normal.
-Then if the Check succeeds, you are no longer Uncool.
+**Blessed by Self-Acceptance:** While you are Uncool, you may roll Checks using a different Basic Stat than normal.
+Then once a Check succeed this way, you are no longer Uncool.

-**Blessed by Charity:** When you visit a place of religious or spiritual importance, you may spend any number of Blessings as a donation or act of service to the place.
-The more Blessings spent this way, the greater a possible later boon may be, determined by the DM.
+**Blessed by Charity:** When you visit a place of religious or spiritual importance, you may spend any number of ① as a donation or act of service to the place.
+The more spent this way, the greater a possible later boon may be, determined by the DM.

-**Blessed by Dedication:** When you succeed a Check or win a Contest by $5$ or more while acting as your Hero would, gain $2$ Blessings, instead of the usual amount.

-**Mercurial Blessing:** When you succeed a Check or win a Contest by less than $5$ while acting directly contrary to how your Hero would, gain $1$ Blessing.
+**Mercurial Blessing:** When you fail a Check or lose a Contest by more than $5$, gain $1$ Blessing.

-**Cursed Blessing:** Once per scene, when another character succeeds a Check or wins a Contest, you may spend $2$ Blessings to modify that character’s result by $-3$, possibly turning their success into a failure or win into a loss.
+**Cursed Blessing:** Up to once per scene, when another character succeeds a Check or wins a Contest, you may modify that character’s result by $-3$, possibly turning their success into a failure or win into a loss.
+Then this ability cannot be activated again until you spend ⑤ to recharge it.

-**Medically Insured:** Once per scene, when a character fails a Check or loses a Contest to tend to your wounds, characters may spend a combined total of $3$ Blessings to turn the failure into a success or the loss into a win.
-Then, increase the number of Blessings needed to activate this ability by $2$.
+**Medically Insured:** When a character fails a Check or loses a Contest to tend to your wounds, that character may turn the failure into a success or the loss into a win.
+Then this ability cannot be activated again until you spend ①①① to recharge it, and when it is recharged, increase the cost to recharge it by ①①.

 **Focused Determination:** Each time you bump your dice, increase the result of the roll by an additional $+1$.

 **Efficiently Packed:** When you perform a Home Stat Check to see if you came prepared with an item, roll as though your Home Stat used one die size larger, to a maximum of a $d10$.

-**Past Repeated:** Once per session, when you fail a non-violent Check or lose a non-violent Contest, you may choose to channel a past memory to guide you.
+**Past Repeated:** Up to once per session, when you fail a non-violent Check or lose a non-violent Contest, you may choose to channel a past memory to guide you.
 If you do, for the rest of the scene, you may use your History Stat in place of the Stat you failed the Check or lost the Contest with.

 **Armored Skin:** Whenever you lose a violent Contest as the Defender, protect yourself for $+3$.